cloudnative-pg/cloudnative-pg/docs/src/storage.md

 to the underlying storage class.
 See the storage class for information about this important security feature.

-## Persistent volume claim
+## Persistent Volume Claim (PVC)

-The operator creates a persistent volume claim (PVC) for each PostgreSQL instance, with the goal of storing the `PGDATA`.
+The operator creates a PVC for each PostgreSQL instance, with the goal of storing the `PGDATA`.
 It then mounts it into each pod.

 Additionally, it supports creating clusters with: